 Flynn & Natalie

-Natalie captivates Flynn Godfrey the moment their eyes meet.
-And the only thing he knows for certain is if he lets Natalie get away, he’ll regret it for the rest of his life.
-But can he turn his back on the lifestyle that has defined him?
-And most of all, can he keep his truth hidden from her long enough to have forever with her?
-From Hollywood to Las Vegas, Flynn and Natalie’s whirlwind love affair has it all— romance, passion, steamy hot sex, relentless paparazzi and a murder that could be their undoing.
-Flynn is a dirty-talking hero who puts it all on the line for the woman he loves, who leaves no desire unfulfilled, who will do anything it takes to protect what’s his…
+Can Flynn and Natalie’s new love survive the incessant scrutiny of nonstop media coverage of their relationship?
+From Hollywood to Las Vegas, Flynn and Natalie’s whirlwind love affair has it all—romance, passion, steamy hot nights, relentless paparazzi and a murder that could be their undoing.
+Flynn is a dirty-talking hero who puts it all on the line for the woman he loves, who leaves no desire unfulfilled, who’ll do anything it takes to protect what’s his…

 (Quantum Series, Book 1)